chrisinmtown/ask-mr-protocol/README.md

 This is a collection of columns from the mid 1980s with networking and unix system humor by Mike O'Brien.

-As a young college intern in Ohio I was responsible for maintaning the UUCP system for my employer.
+As a young college intern in Ohio I was responsible for maintaining the UUCP system for my employer.
 At the time I stumbled upon, chuckled over and squirrelled away printouts of columns by Mike O'Brien about network issues.
 Later I was an avid user of MH and MMDF.
 If you recognize these acronyms you're as ancient as I am :)